-Passengers injured in motor vehicle accidents in British Columbia are entitled to pursue compensation for their injuries.
+A passenger injury as a result of a motor vehicle accident in British Columbia is entitled to pursue compensation for their injury.
 This is true even if they were travelling in the vehicle found at fault for the collision.

 What can injured passengers be compensated for?

 Passengers who are injured may claim compensation for the following:

 - loss of housekeeping capacity,

 - loss of income and diminished earning capacity,

 - potentially for in-trust claims.

 Sometimes a passenger may need to sue the driver of the vehicle that they were riding in, in order to achieve full compensation for the injuries sustained.
 Sometimes this is a related family member or close friend, and an injured passenger may be reluctant to pursue such a claim because they worry that their family member or friend would have to bare high out-of-pocket expenses as a result.
 Typically, a passenger shouldn’t worry, as the family member or friend’s insurance policy will pay for the ICBC injury claim.
 However, if the family member or friend was driving an uninsured vehicle or if he/she voided his/her insurance coverage, then it is true that ICBC may pursue that person personally for the value of the passenger injury claim.